-10. Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-- Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - There are no efforts at the medical school to make lab spaces more sustainable.
+5.10.
+Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+There are no efforts at the medical school to make lab spaces more sustainable.

 Score explanation: WSU's facilities, including lab space, use smart grid principles.
 Energy conservation occurs by controlling HVAC systems and lights when spaces are not occupied.
 Additionally, chemicals are evaluated for proper disposal including the potential to recycle, minimization of amount purchased, and evaluation of potential chemical substitutes.
+This is unchanged from last year.

-11. Does your institution's endowment portfolio investments include fossil-fuel companies?

-- The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives. - 3 The institution is entirely divested from fossil fuels. - The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments. - The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment. - Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.
+5.11.
+Does your institution's endowment portfolio investments include fossil-fuel companies?
+4 The institution is entirely divested from fossil fuels and has made a commitment to reinvest divested funds into renewable energy companies or renewable energy campus initiatives.
+3 The institution is entirely divested from fossil fuels.
+2 The institution has partially divested from fossil fuel companies or has made a commitment to fully divest, but currently still has fossil fuel investments.

+- The institution has not divested from fossil-fuel companies, but faculty and/or students are conducting organized advocacy for divestment. - Yes, the institution has investments with fossil-fuel companies and there have been no efforts to change that.

 Score explanation: WSU does not have any investments directly in fossil fuel companies; all investments are indirect via inclusion in index and mutual funds.
 There has been a student campaign advocating for WSU's fossil-fuel divestment.
 In addition, there have been institutional meetings to determine how to best progress toward fossil free investments, taking into consideration the companies working toward clean energy and research partnerships that exist with WSU.
-These discussions continue to develop.
+These discussions continue to along with the creation of the President's Sustainability Task Force, and the revised sustainability goals it is developing.

-Section Total (13 out of 32) 40.63%
+Section Total (14 out of 32) 43.75%